CharlesDupret/AlpageSentinelles/ImageImporter/README.md

   - Improve passing
   - Add exceptions and errors messages.
-  - Improve logs to better now what is done or missing (like snow mask)
+  - Improve logs to better know what is done or missing (like snow mask)